 One of the oldest National Parks in the nation, the Grand Canyon National Park’s great chasm, carved over millennia, is one of the major natural wonders of the world.
-With its awe inspiring views, turbulent Colorado River, numerous hiking trails, and recreational opportunities, the park is visited by more than 5 million tourists each year.
+With its awe-inspiring views, turbulent Colorado River, numerous hiking trails, and recreational opportunities, the park is visited by more than 5 million tourists each year.

-An extensive system of tributary canyons, the National Park covers more 1,900 square miles, with the canyon itself being 217 miles long, one mile deep, and its width varying from 4 to 18 miles.
+An extensive system of tributary canyons, the National Park covers more than 1,900 square miles, with the canyon itself being 217 miles long, one mile deep, and its width varying from 4 to 18 miles.

-The history of people within the canyon stretches back 10,500 years when the first evidence for human presence in the area has been documented.
+The history of people within the canyon stretches back 10,500 years when the first evidence of human presence in the area has been documented.
 Native Americans have been living at or near the Grand Canyon for at least the last 4,000 of those years, the first of which were the Anasazi.

 These ancient Indians inhabited the rim and inner canyon, surviving by hunting and gathering along with some limited agriculture.
 Later the Cohonina tribe lived west of what is now the current site of Grand Canyon Village.
-However by the late 13th century, both tribes had moved on, most likely due to drought.
+However, by the late 13th century, both tribes had moved on, most likely due to drought.

-The first documented case of Europeans viewing the Grand Canyon occurred in September of 1540.
+The first documented case of Europeans viewing the Grand Canyon occurred in September 1540.
 That year Hopi guides led a group of 13 Spanish soldiers under Captain Garcia Lopez de Cardenas to find the fabled Seven Cities of Cibola for his superior officer, the conquistador Francisco Vasquez de Coronado.

-Failing in their attempts to find gold, the Spaniards soon left the area and it would be more than two centuries before it was once again visited by Europeans.
+Failing in their attempts to find gold, the Spaniards soon left the area, and it would be more than two centuries before it was once again visited by Europeans.